ShuntaYorimoto/hcrkit/OVERVIEW.md

 `hcrkit` designs probes following the workflow below:

 1. Detect candidate probe regions based on GC content
-2. Remove probe regions with off-target BLAST matches
+2. Remove probe regions based on off-target BLAST matches
 3. Perform several processes to generate final probes

-### How does `hcrkit` remove probe regions with off-target BLAST matches?
+### How does `hcrkit` remove probe regions based on off-target BLAST matches?

 `hcrkit` excludes candidate probe regions that show BLAST hits to off-target sequences.
 Because BLAST also returns hits to the intended on-target sequences, these on-target hits must be ignored when evaluating potential off-target matches.
-To enable this filtering, `hcrkit` first obtains the IDs of on-target sequences using three different methods described below (Figure SI4).
+To enable this filtering, `hcrkit` first obtains the IDs of on-target sequences using the three different methods described below (Figure SI4).

-#### 1. if there are no isoforms other than the target transcript (default)
+#### 1. If there are no isoforms other than the target transcript (default)

-The on-target ID (highlighted in green) is extracted from the FASTA header (the string before the first whitespace).</br>
+The on-target ID (Figure SI2, highlighted in green) is extracted from the FASTA header (the string before the first whitespace).</br>

 Example:
 |![Figure SI2](images/Figure_SI2.png)|
 |:-:|
 <p align="center"> Figure SI2 </p>

-#### 2. if there are isoforms rather than target transcript
+#### 2. If there are isoforms in addition to the target transcript

-**2-A. automatically find out on-target IDs (with options `--gff3` + `--gene_name`)**<br>
+**2-A. Automatically find out on-target IDs (with options `--gff3` + `--gene_name`)**<br>

-The on-target IDs are identified from the GFF file. `hcrkit` processes the file as follows:
+The on-target IDs are identified from the GFF file. `hcrkit` processes the file as follows (Figure SI3):
 - Select rows with Feature = "mRNA" (highlighted in cyan)
 - Match gene= value in Attributes to `--gene_name` (highlighted in magenta)
 - Extract transcript IDs as on-target isoforms (highlighted in green)